vargadani500/Backgammon-bot/README.md

 * **Moving:** Click on the row where you want to move from and then click where you want to move to  (invalid moves/turns are noted in the console)

 ## Testing
-To make tests between bots, we have a performance-based environment using multiproccessing.
-Before running a test, you should also customize the game rules and players by editing the `settings.py` file.
+To make tests between bots, we have a performance-based environment using multiprocessing.
+Before running a test, you should also customize the game rules, players, and the size of the test periods (`summation`) by editing the `settings.py` file.
+After that, you can easily initialize tests by running `headless.py`.
+At the end of each test period, the win/loss record is printed to the console.

 ## Test results
 the second has starter advantage for these